Steve-Pilato/Steve-Pilato.github.io/_posts/2022-06-07-customer_satisfaction.md

 ---

 #### Hey reader!
 Thanks for taking a look at this post.
-I wanted to try and practice using R's tidymodels package, so I decided to try it out on an airline satisfaction dataset (see https://www.kaggle.com/datasets/teejmahal20/airline-passenger-satisfaction).
+I wanted to test out R's tidymodels package, so I decided to try it out on an airline satisfaction dataset (see https://www.kaggle.com/datasets/teejmahal20/airline-passenger-satisfaction).